anamika122/E-Commerce-Sales-Analysis-Interactive-Excel-Dashboard/README.md

 -  Top 5 sub categories
 -   Category sales share%
 -   Sales by state
-  # Questions
+### Questions
-- a.
+  a.
 Utilize the e-commerce sales research to assess the effectiveness of various discounting techniques.
-Find out which bargain tactics generated the most revenue and profit, and look for ways to make upcoming marketing campaigns more effective.
+Find out which bargain tactics generated the most revenue and profit, and look for ways to make upcoming
+    marketing campaigns more effective.

--b.
-Use the ecommerce sales analysis to determine the lifetime value of each customer.
+  b.
+Determine the lifetime value of each customer.
 Use this information to identify high-value customers and to develop strategies to increase customer retention and loyalty.

--c.
-Use the ecommerce sales analysis to develop a predictive model that forecasts future sales and profit.
+  c.
+Develop a predictive model that forecasts future sales and profit.

--d.
+  d.
 Analyze the preferred ship modes among clients.
 Do they place more orders for the same day delivery?

 - Dashboard Interaction <a href=https://github.com/anamika122/E-Commerce-Sales-Analysis-Interactive-Excel-Dashboard/blob/main/Screenshot%202025-02-08%20141345.png>View Dashboard</a>